Impact

 Risk and Exploitability

-The CVE does not report a CVSS score or EPSS data, and it is not listed in the KEV catalog, so no official severity or known exploits are recorded.
-The typical attack vector is inferred to be remote via HTTP traffic to the gateway, as the flaw is triggered by requests that reach the forward‑auth plugin.
-Given the lack of an in‑range patch and the ease of triggering the injection, the risk is likely moderate to high until an update is applied.
+This CVE has a CVSS score of 9.1 and an EPSS score of less than 1%.
+It is not listed in the KEV catalog, so no publicly known exploits have been documented.
+The likely attack vector is remote via HTTP traffic to the gateway, as the flaw is triggered by requests that reach the forward‑auth plugin.
+Given the high severity score, the risk is considered high until an update is applied.

 OpenCVE Enrichment